muharremtac/BilirWiFi/Readme.txt

-RaspiWiFi
+This project is based on RaspiWifi

-RaspiWiFi is a program to headlessly configure a Raspberry Pi's WiFi connection using using any other WiFi-enabled device (much like the way a Chromecast or similar device can be configured).
+BilirWifi is a program to headlessly configure a Raspberry Pi's WiFi connection using using any other WiFi-enabled device (much like the way a Chromecast or similar device can be configured).

 It can also be used as a method to connect wirelessly point-to-point with your Pi when a network is not available or you do not want to connect to one.
-Just leave it in Configuration Mode, connect to the "RaspiWiFi[xxxx] Setup" access point.
+Just leave it in Configuration Mode, connect to the "BilirWifi[xxxx] Setup" access point.
 The Pi will be addressable at 10.0.0.1 using all the normal methods you might use while connected through a network.

-RaspiWiFi has been
+BilirWifi has been tested with RaspiOS Bookworm version
-tested with the Raspberry Pi B+, Raspberry Pi 3, and Raspberry Pi Zero W.

 OS IMAGE USAGE: